 The English Theologian, Thomas Fuller in 1650, was the first to record “It’s always darkest just before the day dawneth”.
 Whatever was going on at that time moved Fuller to commit this phrase to history for evermore.
 It’s a message of hope when things look so bleak that we’ll grab at any morsel of encouragement.

 The truth is, it’s not always darkest before the dawn and the logic is based on whim.
 Therefore the sole purpose of this quote is to convey optimistic expectancy.
 If it weren’t such an illogical concept I’d applaud the guy for doing his best to cheer the world up during rough times, but . . .
 I can’t do it.
-The messes around the world need cleaners to take charge with a firm, powerful base of mental, emotional and spiritual operations.
+It’s almost as bad as the time we had water damage Burlington ON after a flood and sewer backup that made the biggest mess you’ve ever seen.
+That time we used top notch cleaners to take charge with a firm, powerful base of mental, emotional and spiritual operations.
 We cannot revert to platitudes.

 Recent US news events would have us believe that we are being sucked into a black hole of inhumanity.
 At face value it would appear that we are losing ground on the peace front.
 When innocent people are killed because of a single confused mind, it gives us who believe in the spiritual evolvement of humankind, pause.
 What the heck is going on with the world?
 Why are people so angry?
 Why does someone feel the need to act out in nonredeemable rage?
 Is it because too many of us have “paused” in our belief in the goodness of mankind?